technology-toolbox/website/content/blog/jjameson/2013/04/30/installation-guide-for-sharepoint-server-2010-and-office-web-apps.md

 > It is strongly recommended to specify a directory that is not
 > on the same drive as where either the server operating system
 > swap files or server log files are stored.

+    {{< reverse-markdown-hack >}}

-> 8. To add or remove file types from the list of file types to be cached,
-> for the **path** attribute, modify the regular expression
-> to include or remove the appropriate file extension.
-If you add file
-> extensions, make sure to separate each file type with a pipe (|), as
+8. To add or remove file types from the list of file types to be cached, for the **path** attribute, modify the regular expression to include or remove the appropriate file extension.
+If you add file extensions, make sure to separate each file type with a pipe (|), as shown above.
-> shown above.
-> 9. To change the size of the cache, type a new number for **maxSize**.
+9. To change the size of the cache, type a new number for **maxSize**.
-> The size is expressed in gigabytes (GB), and 10 GB is the default.
+   The size is expressed in gigabytes (GB), and 10 GB is the default.

 > **Important**
 >